HueManity: Probing Fine-Grained Visual Perception in MLLMs: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this work, we introduced HueManity, a new benchmark dataset comprising 83,850 Ishihara-style images designed to rigorously evaluate the fine-grained visual perception of Multimodal Large Language Models (MLLMs).
-Our comprehensive evaluations of nine MLLMs revealed a stark performance gap: these advanced models struggled significantly (e.g., ~3-34\% accuracy) on tasks readily solved by human volunteers (95-100\% accuracy) and traditional computer vision models like a fine-tuned ResNet50 (94-96\% accuracy).
-This highlights a critical limitation in current MLLM capabilities to discern patterns based on subtle visual cues in complex, noisy environments.
-We provide the dataset and generation code to the community to foster further research.
+In this work, we introduce HueManity, a large-scale benchmark with 83,850 Ishihara-style images designed to probe the fine-grained visual perception of Multimodal Large Language Models (MLLMs).
+Our comprehensive evaluation of nine state-of-the-art models reveals a critical weakness: the best-performing MLLM achieved only (33.6\%, 3\%) accuracies on the numeric and alphanumeric Ishihara pattern recognition tasks, starkly contrasting with the near-perfect scores of human evaluators (99.37\%, 93.25\%) and a fine-tuned ResNet50 baseline (96.5\%, 94.5\%).
+We demonstrate that this perceptual deficit is not easily remedied, as neither in-context learning nor direct fine-tuning yielded improvements, suggesting the failure may be rooted in fundamental architectural limitations rather than the task's inherent difficulty.
+The strong correlation ($\rho = 0.82$) between HueManity performance and rankings on the real-world Vision Arena benchmark validates that our findings are not isolated to a synthetic task but are indicative of a broader, more generalizable weakness in MLLM perceptual abilities.

-The observed MLLM deficiencies likely stem from a combination of factors, including vision encoders not optimized for such fine-grained detail, information bottlenecks at the vision-language interface, pre-training data that underrepresents such perceptual challenges, and an over-reliance on text-mediated or high-level semantic reasoning for tasks demanding direct, bottom-up visual processing.
-Future work should therefore focus on several key directions to bridge this perceptual gap: 1) Developing novel MLLM architectures with improved visual front-ends and fusion mechanisms that better preserve and process low-level visual information.
-2) Augmenting pre-training and fine-tuning datasets with stimuli specifically designed to enhance robust perception in visually complex scenarios.
-3) Exploring training objectives that explicitly encourage the development of fundamental visual acuity and perceptual organization skills, independent of, yet complementary to, high-level reasoning.
-Addressing these areas will be crucial for advancing MLLMs towards more holistic and human-like visual understanding.
+The deficiencies observed likely stem from vision encoders optimized for high-level semantics at the expense of fine-grained detail, information bottlenecks at the vision-language interface, and pre-training datasets that lack sufficient perceptual challenges.
+To bridge this gap, future work should focus on developing novel MLLM architectures that preserve low-level visual information, augmenting training datasets with perceptually challenging stimuli, and designing training objectives that explicitly foster robust visual acuity independent of high-level semantic reasoning.
+We release our dataset and generation code to facilitate further research toward building more perceptually grounded MLLMs.